Provmawn/dockerstuff/README.md

 # dockerstuff

-random list of containers that may be useful eventually
+random list of development containers that may be useful eventually